Imperial anthems of the Ottoman Empire

 After the start of the imperial anthem tradition, two Sultans did not have specific anthems composed.
-The first was Murad V, who reigned for 3 months in 1876, and the second was the last Sultan of the Ottoman Empire, Mehmed VI, who used the Mahmudiye Marşı anthem.
+The first was Murad V, who reigned for 3 months in 1876, and the second was the last Sultan of the Ottoman Empire, Mehmed VI, who used "March of Mahmud".

-Only the Hamidiye Marşı and Reşadiye Marşı had lyrics, the first three anthems being purely instrumental.
-The lyrics of the Reşadiye Marşı seem to have been lost to history.
+Only the "March of Hamid" and "March of Reshad" had lyrics, the first three anthems being purely instrumental.
+The lyrics of the "March of Reshad" seem to have been lost in history.